affinitydb/doc/mvStore server.md

     <start>.

     `p<n>=<value>` query parameters.
-Queries can include query parameters which are labeled ":<n>" in the mvSQL.
+Queries can include query parameters which are labeled ":<n>" in the pathSQL.
 The corresponding value can be instantiated via the `p<n>` parameter.
     For example query parameter 1 ":1" can be instantiated with value "hello" with p1=hello.